In 1995, the first item ever was ordered online on Amazon – a book.

 So, if you’re still on the fence about the future of ecommerce, these ecommerce trends will prove to you that ecommerce isn’t just rapidly growing, it’s here to stay.
 And you too can include these ecommerce developments into your business to ensure steady growth of your online store.

-To take your ecommerce efforts to the next level in 2019, make sure to take advantage of these emerging trends in the ecommerce industry.
+To take your ecommerce business to the next level in 2020, make sure to take advantage of these emerging trends in the ecommerce industry.

 - Why Are Ecommerce Trends so Important?

 - 5. Evolving Role of Social Media in Ecommerce

 - 6. QR Code Payments Make a Comeback

 - 8. Augmented Reality Transforms How We Shop